Crypto Asteroid Destroys Banking Dinosaurs

 – Know What Is/Can Be Built On Your Blockchain: I’ve asked some folks who’ve bought ether to explain what’s being built on Ethereum that they’re interested in, and they’re stumped immediately.
 No knock on them, just evidence there’s a sh!t ton of speculators out there.
 I recently bought my first crypto called Hash that’s the currency for the Provenance blockchain, which intended to modernize mortgage and consumer lending — among many other use cases.
 I’ll explain more in another post, but for now, I’ll say I bought it partly because of the (albeit large 100b) fixed coin supply, and mostly because I feel like I understand the potential of this blockchain and what’s being built on it.
 That’s my thesis more so than the price of the associated currency.

 – Buy In Slowly: And sure enough, I know nothing about the currency.
 I bought in the first few days Hash went live, and it’s halved since then.
 I thought the recent rout in major cryptocurrencies would result in more investment in this new coin, but not enough people know about this one yet.
 Also I should have bought in slowly so I could bid more shares on the way down, but instead I just took all the money I planned to bet and bet it all at once.
 Stupid.
-But whatever — it was 15 cents a share.
-And I don’t plan to sell anytime soon.
+But whatever — the share price is still in pennies, I don’t plan to sell anytime soon.
 Because my thesis is that the Provenance blockchain play is just getting started.

 Does my first foray into crypto investing (betting) make me a dinosaur that got destroyed by the crypto asteroid?
 And is the asteroid not crypto but my own ignorance/greed?
 More on that next time.